TrenyceCodes/Universal-database-connection/README.md

 }
 ```

-Remember to change the databaseOptions properties to your host, database, password, port and firebaseConfig information.
+Remember to change the databaseOptions properties to your host, database, password, port and firebaseConfig information.# Universal-database-connection